cdslaborg/paramonte/src/interface/Python/README.md

     ```
     mpiexec -n 3 main_mpi.exe
     ```
 Here, the parallel simulation is performed on 3 processes.
-Change the number 3 to any number of processes you wish to use, but do not go beyond the maximum number of physical processes available on your system, otherwise it will only degrade the performance of your parallel simulations.
+Change the number 3 to any number of processes you wish to use, but do not go beyond the maximum number of physical processes available on your system, otherwise, it will only degrade the performance of your parallel simulations.
+For example, if you are running the parallel simulation on a personal quad-cores laptop, set the number of processes to either 3 or 4 at most.
 + Enjoy the unification of simplicity, efficiency, and parallelism in Monte Carlo simulations!
 + The ParaMonte library samplers are extremely versatile with many adjustable input parameters.
 To learn about the advanced features of the ParaMonte routines, visit: https://www.cdslab.org/paramonte